Generic Name: Glycopyrrolate Capsules for Inhalation (glye koe PYE roe late)

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.

 - If your symptoms or health problems do not get better or if they become worse, call your doctor.

 - Do not share your drugs with others and do not take anyone else's drugs.

 - Keep a list of all your drugs (prescription, natural products, vitamins, OTC) with you.
 Give this list to your doctor.

 - Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.

 - Some drugs may have another patient information leaflet.
 Check with your pharmacist.
-If you have any questions about Seebri Neohaler (glycopyrrolate (oral inhalation)), please talk with your doctor, nurse, pharmacist, or other health care provider.
+If you have any questions about Seebri Neohaler (glycopyrrolate capsules for inhalation), please talk with your doctor, nurse, pharmacist, or other health care provider.